 Reconciliation of governmental funds to the statement of net position.
 This schedule provides a reconciliation of the adjustments necessary to bring the District's internal fund financial statements, prepared on a modified accrual basis, to the entity-wide full accrual basis financial statements required under GASB Statements No. 34 and No. 35 business-type activities reporting model.

-APPENDIX K

-Sample Schedule of Findings and Questioned Costs
+APPENDIX J Sample Schedule of Findings and Questioned Costs

-(See 20xx AICPA Government Audit Guide)

-Summary of Auditors' Results
+For the Year Ended June 30, 20xx (See 20xx AICPA Government Audit Guide) Summary of Auditors' Results

-Type of opinion on financial statements: Internal control over financial reporting: Material Weakness Identified?
-Significant deficiency identified but not considered material weaknesses?
-Noncompliance material to financial statements noted?
-Federal Awards Internal control over major programs: Material weakness identified?
+Financial Statements

+Type of opinion on financial statements:

+Internal control over financial reporting:

 Material Weakness Identified?

-Significant deficiency identified but not considered material weaknesses?
-Noncompliance material to financial statements noted?
-Federal Awards Internal control over major programs: Material weakness identified?
-Significant deficiency identified but not considered material weaknesses?
-Noncompliance material to financial statements noted?
-Federal Awards Internal control over major programs: Material weakness identified? weaknesses?
-Noncompliance material to financial statements noted?
-Federal Awards Internal control over major programs: Material weakness identified?
-Federal Awards Internal control over major programs: Material weakness identified?
+Significant deficiency identified but not conside red material

+weaknesses?

+Noncompliance material to financial statements no oted?

+Federal Awards

 Internal control over major programs: Material weakness identified?

+Significant deficiency identified but not conside red material

+weaknesses?

+Type of opinion issued on compliance for major pro ograms:

+Any audit findings disclosed that are required to be •

+accordance With Code of Federal Regulations, Cha pter 2, Part

+200, section .510(a)?

+Identification of major programs:

+Name of Federal Pro gram or

+CFDA Number Cluster -

+Dollar threshold used to distinguish between Type programs: A and Type B

+Auditee qualified as low-risk auditee?

+Addited qualified as low fisk addited:

+State Awards

+Internal control over state programs:

 Material weakness identified?
-Significant deficiency identified but not considered material weaknesses?
-Type of opinion issued on compliance for major programs: Any audit findings disclosed that are required to be reported in accordance With Code of Federal Regulations, Chapter 2, Part 200, section .510(a)?
-Identification of major programs: Name of Federal Program or CFDA Number Cluster Dollar threshold used to distinguish between Type A and Type B programs: Auditee qualified as low-risk auditee?
-State Awards Internal control over state programs: Material weakness identified?